 Some RV parks are prone to power surges at random times with no warning.
 While this is not all that common, power outages do occasionally occur, and these can be extremely damaging to your RV’s electrical system.
 A surge protector will keep your RV safe from temporary outages and surges, ensuring that nothing in your system is at risk.

 7. Sewer Hose

-This essential item is sometimes called the “stinky slinky,” and its basic purpose is to move waste from your black and gray tanks to a sewer.
-If you are hooked up to sewer at an RV park, your sewer hose will be deployed at all times, continuously draining your gray water.
-You will also need to periodically empty out your black tank, and all waste will move through your sewer hose before draining into the dump.
-It is best not to skimp on this item, as cheaper hoses can occasionally leak.
+This essential item’s basic purpose is to move waste from your black and gray tanks to a sewer.
+If you are hooked up to sewer at an RV park, your sewer hose will be deployed sporadically, as it empties your waste and waste water into the sewer.
+It is best not to skimp on this item, since cheaper hoses can occasionally leak.
 In addition, some campsites may require a longer hose depending on the distance from the parking space to the dump station.
 It is recommended to purchase the longest and best sewer hose within your budget for the best experience using this item.

 8. Disposable Gloves

 Dealing with the sewer hose can be a dirty experience, and disposable gloves will make this messy chore a bit more pleasant.
 You will want to keep a box of gloves handy by your black tank at all times when camping in your RV.
 Be sure to purchase these in the correct size for your hands, and avoid latex if you are sensitive to this material.

 This magical substance is a chemical that makes your black tank much more manageable.
 It helps to liquefy solids (including toilet paper), preventing clogs and ensuring a cleaner finish each time you dump your tanks.
 It also helps to minimize odors and messes, making this unpleasant chore a bit more feasible.
 There are a variety of chemicals and tank treatments on the market, so be sure to do your research when deciding which is best for you.